210614-JavaFS/mac-setup/README.md

 ```

-## Step 4:  Install Spring Tool Suite 4
+## Step 4:  Install Spring Tool Suite 4.8.1

-Navigate to https://spring.io/tools and download the appropriate version of Spring Tool.
+Navigate to https://github.com/spring-projects/sts4/wiki/Previous-Versions and download the 4.8.1 version of Spring Tool for MacOS.
+This should be the third option under the 4.8.1 heading.

 If your installation was successful, you should now be able to search for <code>Spring Tool Suite</code> in your spotlight search using <code>cmd+space</code>.